 - Pulmonary embolism: A pulmonary embolism occurs when a blood clot gets stuck in an artery in the lungs.
 An embolism can dramatically affect breathing and cause coughing, chest pain, and shortness of breath.

 Feeling short of breath can be uncomfortable and limit a person’s physical activity.
 There is not enough research to support specific treatments for dyspnea during pregnancy.
 However, there are several general steps pregnant people can take to make breathing more comfortable, including:

 - Practicing good posture will allow the uterus to move away from the diaphragm as much as possible.
 Pregnancy support belts can make practicing good posture easier.
 These belts are available in specialty stores and online.

 - Sleeping with pillows supporting the upper back, which can allow gravity to pull the uterus down and give the lungs more space.
 Tilting slightly to the left in this position can also help keep the uterus off the aorta, the major artery that moves oxygenated blood through the body.

 - Practicing breathing techniques commonly used in labor, such as Lamaze breathing.
-Practicing these techniques during pregnancy may help a woman use them during labor as well.
+Practicing these techniques during pregnancy may help a person use them during labor as well.

-If a woman has another underlying medical condition causing shortness of breath, it is essential to follow the doctor’s recommendations about treatment.
+If a person has another underlying medical condition causing shortness of breath, it is essential to follow their doctor’s recommendations about treatment.

-While many women experience some shortness of breath during pregnancy, some symptoms require treatment.
+While many people experience some shortness of breath during pregnancy, some symptoms require treatment.

-Pregnant women should seek immediate medical treatment for the following symptoms:
+Pregnant people should seek immediate medical treatment for the following symptoms: